5 reasons to travel Cuba by bike

 The president of the La Farola cycling club

 New friends in Havana

 The cycling teacher of San Diego de los Baños

 5. Culture & history

-The Cuban culture is unique and clearly shaped by it’s long history of colonialism and slavery that started the day Columbus first set foot on the island in 1492.
+The Cuban culture is unique and clearly shaped by its long history of colonialism and slavery that started the day Columbus first set foot on the island in 1492.
 Given the many years of Spanish colonisation, old Cuban cities feature impressive colonial buildings often colourfully painted and located on lively squares and city parks with many places around where you can enjoy Cubas world famous music and dances.
-Even less historically curious travellers will enjoy wandering through the streets of the Cuba’s colonial cities and just taking in the grotesque differences between imposing, well-kept buildings and ruins side by side while discovering small hidden bars to enjoy some salsa dancing and local rum.
+Even less historically curious travellers will enjoy wandering through the streets of Cuba’s colonial cities and just taking in the grotesque differences between imposing, well-kept buildings and ruins side by side while discovering small hidden bars to enjoy some salsa dancing and local rum.

 Strolling through the streets of Trinidad

 A monument for Che Guevara